Endometriosis Specialist Melbourne | Create Health | Endometriosis Clinic

 Pain medications involve various over-the-counter analgesics or anti-inflammatory drugs.
 Prolonged use may have negative side effects and if the maximum dose has already been reached without providing relief, there are other treatment options.

 The aim of surgery is to remove endometriosis by way of excisional surgery and to repair any organs affected.
-Removing Endometriosis reduces associated pain and increases the chance of pregnancy in women with reduced fertility due to endometriosis.
+Removing endometriosis reduces associated pain and increases the chance of pregnancy in women with reduced fertility.
 Endometriosis growth, scar tissue and adhesions can be removed without removing your reproductive organs through laparoscopy.
-At surgery all Endometriosis disease is excised with preservation of the reproductive organs.
+At surgery, all endometriosis disease is excised with preservation of the reproductive organs.
 In rare cases, and only in women with very severe disease who have completed their family, hysterectomy and oophorectomy (ovarian removal) may be indicated.

 Fertility treatment and endometriosis